oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/README.md

 If you receive an error message, troubleshoot the problem using the **Diagnostics Utility for Intel® oneAPI Toolkits**.
 The diagnostic utility provides configuration and system checks to help find missing dependencies, permissions errors, and other issues.
 See the [Diagnostics Utility for Intel® oneAPI Toolkits User Guide](https://www.intel.com/content/www/us/en/develop/documentation/diagnostic-utility-user-guide/top.html) for more information on using the utility.

+## Performance Disclaimers

+Tests document performance of components on a particular test, in specific systems and may not reflect all publicly available security updates.
+Differences in hardware, software, or configuration will affect actual performance.
+Consult other sources of information to evaluate performance as you consider your purchase.
+For complete information about performance and benchmark results, visit [this page](https://edc.intel.com/content/www/us/en/products/performance/benchmarks/overview).
+See configuration disclosure for details.
+No product or component can be absolutely secure.

+Intel technologies’ features and benefits depend on system configuration and may require enabled hardware, software, or service activation.
+Performance varies depending on system configuration.
+Check with your system manufacturer or retailer or learn more at [intel.com](https://www.intel.com).

+Intel and the Intel logo are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.

+© Intel Corporation.

 ## Build and Run the Samples on Intel® DevCloud (Optional)